 “When persistence turns to pestering, it’s time to know your rights.”

 The Fair Debt Collection Practices Act (FDCPA) was created to shield consumers from abusive practices by debt collectors.
-While creditors have a right to pursue unpaid debts, there are strict boundaries that protect consumers from harassment.
+While creditors have a right to pursue unpaid debts, there are strict boundaries that protect consumers from debt collection harassment.
 A 2020 survey by the Consumer Financial Protection Bureau revealed that 1 in 4 Americans reported feeling threatened by debt collectors.
 Over 70 million consumers are contacted annually, but many are unaware of their rights.

 This blog looks into how and when creditor behavior crosses the line, empowering you to protect yourself with the assistance of a creditor harassment attorney and ensuring debt collection remains fair, not fear-driven.